When Is the Best Time

 A circular constructed boardwalk leads around the most active fumaroles in the nature reserve.
 It is prohibited to leave the wooden path for good reasons.
 The sulfur fumes are toxic, and the surfaces of the springs are still hot, almost boiling.
 Another reason is that rare endemic plants and peat mosses grow here and need protection.

-The wonderfully colourful sphagnum mosses are everywhere, right next to the boardwalks in the bog Did you know that they never die but keep growing upwards, and the lowest parts just decay?
+The wonderfully colourful sphagnum mosses are everywhere, right next to the boardwalks in the bog.
+Did you know they never die but keep growing upwards, and the lowest parts just decay?
 They can store 30 times their dry weight in water, making them a significant water resource.

 Furnas do Enxofre is most impressive in the early morning or on cool days.
-When the outside temperature is still cold, the hot, bright sulfur steam becomes more visible.
+The hot, bright sulfur steam becomes more visible when the outside temperature is still cold.
 However, we passed by in the afternoon, and it was fascinating.

 Due to the high elevation of roughly 600 m, the area is frequently covered in fog, and you can’t see the sulfur steam clearly.